 The most common cause of smelly water is anaerobic bacteria that exist in some water and react with the magnesium and aluminum sacrificial anodes that come with most water heaters to produce hydrogen sulfide gas, making the classic rotten egg odor.
 The problem is most common in well systems, either private or municipal.

 We've heard of plumbers or handymen advising people to remove the sacrificial anodes from their water heaters as a solution to smelly water.
 It's a solution all right, but one that will ensure your water heater rusts out in record time.
-There is a reason why removing an anode voids the warranty.
+There is a reason why removing an anode voids all the manufacturers' warranties.

 Additionally, people have been told to replace a magnesium anode with an aluminum one.
 Don't.
 Aluminum causes just as many rotten eggs as magnesium.

 Cheap, simple, effective, but not forever.
-Shut off the cold water valve to your water heater, open a hot faucet somewhere in your house to relieve pressure, drain some water from the tank, open the plumbing on one side, and dump in a few pints of drugstore-strength hydrogen peroxide.
+Shut off the cold water valve to your water heater, open a hot faucet somewhere in your house to relieve pressure, drain some water from the tank, open the plumbing on one side, and dump in one pint of drugstore-type hydrogen peroxide per 20 gallons.

 Close everything up, turn on the cold water again, and let some water run from all spigots and taps.
 You should be odor-free until the next time you go out of town and allow the water heater to sit, unused.
 Then you'll have the problem again.